Southwest Zone

 APPLEGATE RESERVOIR: Trout, landlocked spring chinook, largemouth bass, smallmouth bass, black crappie, bluegill,

-The lake level is 1,885 ft and the surface temperature at Applegate is 51F.
+The lake level is 1,915 ft and the surface temperature at Applegate is 45F.
 Check up-to-date reservoir levels here, or call the Army Corps of Engineers at (800) 472-2434 for lake level and temperature information.
+The low-water ramp at French Gulch is the only available ramp at these levels.

 There is a longstanding health advisory for consumption of resident species due to elevated levels of mercury.
 See Oregon Health Authority consumption guidelines or the sportfishing regulations for more information.
-Last updated 11/25/25
+Last updated 1/7/26

-APPLEGATE RIVER below Applegate Dam: Trout
+APPLEGATE RIVER below Applegate Dam: Trout, steelhead

 COOS RIVER BASIN: Bottomfish, trout, surfperch, salmon

 Rougher weather/waves warrant caution when fishing along the jetties, however, some rockfish can still be caught around the jetties in the lower Coos Bay estuary, but you may need to move around to several spots to find actively biting fish.
 Best fishing is typically near slack tides with good fishing one day and fair fishing the next.
-A jig fished with a twister tail trailer is always a good option to catch bottomfish.
+A jig fished with a twister tail trailer is always a good option to catch bottom fish.

 The 2025 daily general marine fish bag limit is 3 fish plus 2 lingcod with no retention of yelloweye or quillback rockfish.
 There is a one fish daily sub-bag limit for canary rockfish as part of the general marine bag limit.
 Anglers are allowed to harvest cabezon with a 1 fish daily sub-bag limit as part of the general marine bag limit.